S-Yuan137/LIC/WorkRecording.md

-# some codes for Line integral Covolution Visualziation
+# some codes for Line integral Covolution Visualisation

 Author: SB